 - The Soviet/Russian VSS Vintorez suppressed sniper rifle is designed like the classic "assassin's gun in a suitcase".
-Action, suppressor, scope, stock, and magazine can all be seperated and fitted into a special padded carrying case not unlike a businessman's briefcase.
-Range is short by sniping standard—perhaps 300-400 meters—due to the high trajectory of the subsonic 9x39mm bullets.
-Since it is quite effectively suppressed, most sniping is done in relative close ranges without much problem
+Action, suppressor, scope, stock, and magazine can all be separated and fitted into a special padded carrying case not unlike a businessman's briefcase.
+Range is short by sniping standards — perhaps 300-400 meters — due to the trajectory of the heavy subsonic 9x39mm bullets.
+Since it is quite effectively suppressed and is meant for urban combat, most sniping with the weapon is done at relatively close ranges without much problem.

 - Not as dramatic as most examples here, but the traditional Japanese sword construction is this to some extent.
 Although the blade and tang are one solid piece, the hilt, grip, and tsuba (guard) can all be easily disassembled simply by removing a single retaining pin located in the grip.
 When carrying of the sword was banned during the Meiji Restoration, the Samurai removed the distinctive, and valuable, furniture (grip, guard, hilt, scabbard) and disguised the sword inside a plain walking stick.
 The sword could be drawn and used as normal; so they didn't bother reassembling it for dueling, although it was reassembled for display.

 - Possibly the best example: The Intimidator.
 A 40 pound, 125 piece metal puzzle that assembles into a muzzle-loading .45 caliber pistol, with laser sights, and a cleaning kit included in the initial puzzle.